 2. Bring your soapbox to my place on November 9 to hear a message from Move to Amend about gearing up to take on Citizens United, the Supreme Court ruling that allows corporations to spend unlimited money in our elections.

-Use Twitter to drive traffic to your Facebook invitation by piquing the interest of those who follow your tweets.
+Twitter is a fast-paced platform that requires messages to be short and to the point.
+Use Twitter to drive traffic to your Facebook event by piquing the interest of those who follow your tweets.
 Starting conversations is helpful if you can commit the time to keeping them going.

-Send a tweet letting people know about the party and include a link to your Facebook invitation.
-Important: ask people to Plz RT!
+Keep it brief: Send a tweet letting people know about the event and include a link to your Facebook event.
+Use hashtags to make it easier for people to find messages connected to the event.
+Example: Join us tomorrow to hear more about the movement to #EndCorporateRule!
+Plz RT!

-- Identify people and groups you want to invite to the party and send tweets directly to them offering a personal invitation.
+- Target Audiences: Identify people and groups you want to invite to the party and send tweets directly to them offering a personal invitation.

 Use the following tweet examples and write your own tweets.
 Make sure you are sending tweets at various times of the day, and feel free to repeat tweets that may have reached morning readers but not those who log on at night: